xunholy/k8s-gitops/docs/hardware/pre-rockpi4c.md

 wget -O - apt.radxa.com/buster-stable/public.key | sudo apt-key add -
 ```

 You will no longer have the above mentioned issue.
-Follow instructions here to complete the kubernetes bootstrap process: https://github.com/raspbernetes/k8s-cluster-installation
+Follow instructions here to complete the Kubernetes bootstrap process: https://github.com/raspbernetes/k8s-cluster-installation